zhaocai/GoldenView.Vim/README.md

 #### g:goldenview__enable_at_startup

-if you do not want to start auto-resizing automatically, you can put the following script in your vimrc.
+If you do not want to start auto-resizing automatically, you can put the following script in your vimrc.

 ```vim
 let g:goldenview__enable_at_startup = 0